furba576/pdfmerger/README.md

 Created to publish package in composer.
 This work is done by myokyawhtun.
 Origial Repo Link is : https://github.com/myokyawhtun/PDFMerger

+This repo will be updated to support newer php and laravel versions.

 #PDFMerger for PHP (PHP 5 and above up to PHP 7.1 and PHP 8 Compatible)

 PDFMerger created by Jarrod Nettles December 2009 jarrod@squarecrow.com